top of page

 Solfege syllables - do re mi fa so la ti do

-If you're familiar with solfege the below is another strategy:
+If you're familiar with solfege, here's another strategy:

 As you can seen in the image below, this exercise has a variety of rhythms.